 - There is a $10 test fee for third or subsequent knowledge tests after failing the first two.

 - You must be at least 15 years old.

 - Bring your certificate of enrollment (blue card) proving that you completed classroom instruction and are signed up for behind-the-wheel instruction, or bring your certificate of enrollment (pink card) proving that you are currently enrolled in a concurrent driver education course and have completed the first 15 classroom hours of the curriculum.

 - A parent, court-appointed guardian, county-appointed foster parent or the director of the transitional living program you reside in will need to come with to sign and approve your application.

 - If completed, bring the supplemental parental curriculum completion certificate.

-We are now scheduling Behind the Wheel sessions with our instructors.
-New safety policies and procedures are in place for both the student and driving instructor that are required to follow in order to drive.
+New safety policies and procedures are in place for both the student and driving instructor that are required to follow in order to drive due to COVID-19.
 Once your student driver has a valid permit, please call 507-379-5318 to get on a waiting list to start their 6 hours of Behind the Wheel training.